-, a free monthly e-newsletter for fans of historical fiction—edited by George Jepson and including books from other publishers—has resumed publication.
+, a free bimonthly e-newsletter for fans of historical fiction—edited by George Jepson and including books from other publishers—has resumed publication.
 Click here

 to see the latest issue.